 The degree completion program is open to registered nurses (RNs) through an accelerated evening option through the College of Adult & Professional Studies.
 A Master of Science in Nursing is also offered through the Graduate School.

-The baccalaureate program is approved by the Minnesota Board of Nursing and accredited by:
+The baccalaureate degree is approved by the Minnesota Board of Nursing and accredited by:

 Majors in Nursing

 Students intending to complete a degree in nursing will be enrolled as pre-nursing students with the designation of PRN.
 Once students have met the minimum criteria for admission to nursing, submitted their application and been formally admitted to the nursing program, they will become nursing majors with the designation NUR.

 The following are minimum threshold requirements to be considered for admission into the nursing program.
 Space is limited, however, and not all qualified applicants are guaranteed admission.